 The head support of the infant-thingy has plastic clips on the back that are used to attach the support to the seat by threading through the unused harness slots.
 The head support clips need to be attached to the third set of harness slots above the harness slot currently being used.
 If the child’s head goes over the top of the head support, the head support may be raised to the next harness position.
 Once the head is over the top of the head support in its highest position, the head support should be removed and car seat headrest used instead.
 Remember to add the body support again if the child doesn’t meet the requirements it use the seat without it.
 The attachment clips in this picture show proper placement as shown in the manual.

-The bottom harness position of the pre-2015 Clek models is 10.”
-The 2015 models have an extra lower position, making the lowest 8.”
-Clek convertibles are unique in that either will be fine for a baby that meets the 5 lbs. and 19″ requirements.
+The bottom harness position of the pre-2015 Clek models is 10 inches.
+The lowest harness slot on seats made after 2015 is 8 inches.
+The manual allows for a child to be either 5 pounds or 19 inches long to ride in the seat with the infant-thingy.
 Clek does not require the harness to be even with or below the shoulders as long as baby is using the bottom harness position.
-Other guidelines are the same: harness must pass the pinch test and chest clip needs to be armpit level.
+Other guidelines are the same: the harness must pass the pinch test and chest clip needs to be at the child’s armpit level.

 The rules for using the various portions of the infant-thingy can be a bit confusing.
-I made a chart to help decide which parts need to be used with the Clek convertibles for infants.
+Here’s a handy chart to help decide which parts need to be used with the Clek convertibles for infants.

 |Weight||Both Pieces||Head Support Only||Body Support Only Using Car Seat Headrest|

 |11-14 pounds||Optional||Required unless child’s head is over the support in highest position||Required if head support has been outgrown|